Read chapters

 The soft morning light, gentle as a whisper, filtered through the delicate lace curtains of Lord Nevill's drawing room in Aylesbury House, casting intricate patterns on the plush, wine-coloured carpet.
 The room, a harmonious blend of elegance and comfort, was adorned with tasteful paintings and exquisite furniture, reflecting the refined taste of its occupants.

-Lady Agatha, the graceful matron with silver-streaked hair, sat by the window, her needlework poised in her lap.
+Lady Aylesbury, the graceful matron with silver-streaked hair, sat by the window, her needlework poised in her lap.
 Across from her, Martha, her daughter, occupied herself with a book, though her mind seemed elsewhere.
 The ladies were anticipating morning calls.
 Nevill, customarily, was already with Bertram in his study after a satisfying breakfast.

 A footman entered the room, his posture stiff with formality.
 "Lord Morton and Lady Amelia have called, my lady," he announced.